Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: The model

 The stationary state condition leads to an algebraic equation for $E_{ss}$:

-As we will show explicitly in the following sections, this equation can be rearranged to write the incident intensity $|E_{inc}|^2$ as a function of the stationary-state intensity $|E_{ss}|^2$.
+As we will show explicitly in the following sections, this equation can be rearranged to write the intensity of the coherent incident field $|E_{coh}|^2$ as a function of the stationary state intensity $|E_{ss}|^2$.
 This formulation will be specially useful to highlight the presence of multi-solution regimes.

-The next step consists of studying the collective excitation modes around the stationary steady-state solutions found by solving (\ref{steady state equation}).
+The next step consists of studying the collective excitation modes around the stationary state solutions found by solving (\ref{steady state equation}).
 To this purpose, we consider the ansatz $\bar{E}(\textbf{r},t)=E_{ss}+\delta E(\textbf{r},t)$, where $\delta E(\textbf{r},t)$ is a small spatio-temporally-varying perturbation around the stationary state $E_{ss}$, and we insert it into (\ref{rotating frame field equation}).